Humble Beginnings

 Growth and Expansion

-The next 15 years saw rapid growth of the koi and goldfish industry, with Blue Ridge Fish Hatchery leading the way.
-In less than 3 decades, Blue Ridge had grown from one man’s start up, to a national supplier of koi and goldfish, employing over 20 people and shipping koi and goldfish to all 50 states of the U.S.
+The next 15 years saw the rapid growth of the Koi and Goldfish industry, with Blue Ridge Fish Hatchery leading the way.
+In less than 3 decades, Blue Ridge had grown from one man’s start-up to a national supplier of Koi and Goldfish, employing over 20 people and shipping fish to all 50 states of the US.